sembry/Sarahgram/README.md

 The following **additional** features are implemented:

 - [x] Personalized the logo/branding of the app
+- [x] Tapping on post in profile view shows post details

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Direct messages (sending posts to other people, disappearing posts, etc.)
+1. Direct messages
-2.
+2. Explore feed

 ## Video Walkthrough